esnet/react-timeseries-charts/src/website/intro/intro.md

 For us, key drivers in the build our own equation were:

+ * time series use cases first, not an after thought
+ * build on an underlying timeseries abstraction (pond.js)
  * ability to pan and zoom, with enough control to dynamically load in data
  * ability to visualize network data using stacked and up/down area charts
- * ability to use a common data abstraction for TimeSeries data

 Since then the library has grown to form the basis of visualization throughout the public facing [ESnet Portal](http://my.es.net).